MicrosoftDocs/well-architected/well-architected/devops/monitor-instrument.md

 You can easily monitor individual system-level performance counters, capture metrics for resources, and obtain application trace information from various log files.
 Some forms of monitoring require the analysis and diagnostics stage in the monitoring pipeline to correlate the data that's retrieved from several sources.
 This data may take several forms in the raw data, and the analysis process must be provided with sufficient instrumentation data to map these different forms.
 For example, at the application framework level, a task may be identified by a thread ID.
 Within an application, the same work may be associated with the user ID for the user who is completing that task.

 Also, it's unlikely to be a 1:1 mapping between threads and user requests, because asynchronous operations may reuse the same threads to do operations for more than one user.
 To complicate matters further, a single request may be handled by more than one thread as execution flows through the system.
-If possible, associate each request with a unique activity ID that's propagated through the system as part of the request context.
+If possible, associate each request with a unique activity Id that's propagated through the system as part of the request context.
 The technique for generating and including activity IDs in trace information depends on the technology that's used to capture the trace data.

 All monitoring data should be timestamped in the same way.
 For consistency, record all dates and times by using Coordinated Universal Time, which helps you trace sequences of events with ease.